PART 66 - CROWN PROCEEDINGS

 (1) Where by reason of a rule, practice direction or court order the Crown is permitted or required –

 (b) to swear an affidavit,

 (c) to verify a document by a statement of truth;

 that function shall be performed by an appropriate officer acting on behalf of the Crown.

-(1) In a claim by the Crown for taxes, duties or penalties, the defendant cannot make a counterclaim or other Part 20 claim or raise a defence of set-off.
+(1) In a claim by the Crown for taxes, duties or penalties, the defendant cannot make a counterclaim or other additional claim or raise a defence of set-off.

-(2) In any other claim by the Crown, the defendant cannot make a counterclaim or other Part 20 claim or raise a defence of set-off which is based on a claim for repayment of taxes, duties or penalties.
+(2) In any other claim by the Crown, the defendant cannot make a counterclaim or other additional claim or raise a defence of set-off which is based on a claim for repayment of taxes, duties or penalties.

-(3) In proceedings by or against the Crown in the name of the Attorney-General, no counterclaim or other Part 20 claim can be made or defence of set-off raised without the permission of the court.
+(3) In proceedings by or against the Crown in the name of the Attorney-General, no counterclaim or other additional claim can be made or defence of set-off raised without the permission of the court.

 Applications in revenue matters